 The UCCS Police Operations, along with many campus partners and departments, offers a number of programs that promote security awareness.
 The University engages in comprehensive educational programming to prevent domestic violence, dating violence, sexual assault, stalking and other crime prevention programs to the UCCS campus community.
 UCCS is dedicated to crime prevention and facilitates programs for students, staff, faculty, and the community by providing a variety of educational strategies and tips on how to protect themselves and their property.
-In addition to departmental programs.
+In addition to departmental programs, the UCCS Police Department coordinates with other units on campus to present security and safety programs.
 A common theme of all programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.